emmajanedrews/base-template/_posts/2018-03-29-4-tips-to-help-you-prepare-your-home-for-the-spring-market.md

   - Home Seller Tips
   - Real Estate
 excerpt: >-
-  Buyers are out there are aggressively looking for homes in our spring market.
+  Buyers out there in our spring market are aggressively looking for homes.
 If you’re a seller, your home could sell quickly and for top dollar, but you have to prepare it first in order to get buyers interested in it.
 Today I want to share four important preparation tips that will ensure your home gets chosen above all other homes.
 First, make sure it’s nice and tidy.
 To find out the rest of my tips that will have your home selling quickly and for top dollar, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Ramonica+Caldwell/Videos/2018/How+to+Get+Your+Home+Ready+to+Put+on+the+Market.mp4
 pullquote: 'Today’s buyers are very price-conscious, so price your home right.'